 Try not to drive more than 8 hours per day, although I didn't follow this rule myself.

 Keep warm clothes (jackets) in your car, as the weather can change significantly during such a long-distance tour.
 For example, when I started the trip, it was 25 degrees Celsius in New York, but it dropped to 2 degrees Celsius when I reached Colorado.
+This might be different depending upon the season for you.

 Keep an ample supply of water and food in your car.